Dąbrowa Basin

 The Dąbrowa Basin (also, Dąbrowa Coal Basin) or Zagłębie Dąbrowskie (/pl/; is a geographical and historical region in southern Poland.
 It forms western part of Lesser Poland, though it shares some cultural and historical features with the neighbouring Upper Silesia.
-The region is sometimes referred to in English as Zaglembie or Zaglembia, especially in Jewish publications written in the English language.
+The region is sometimes referred to in English as Zaglembie or Zaglembia.

 Geography

 Zagłębie is a highly industrialised and densely populated region of southern Lesser Poland, bordering Silesia through the Brynica river (running between Sosnowiec and Katowice).
 Apart from the three main cultural and industrial centres of the area (Dąbrowa Górnicza, Sosnowiec and Będzin), the region also includes a number of smaller cities.
 Among them are Czeladź, Wojkowice, Siewierz and Sławków, and also smaller villages: Psary, Ożarowice, Bobrowniki and Mierzęcice.

 Since the borders of the region were never clearly defined, other towns are also sometimes listed among the cities of Zagłębie.
 These are: Zawiercie, Poręba, Włodowice, Kroczyce, Ogrodzieniec, Łazy and Olkusz.